Lunixizm0/Lunixizm0/README.md

-# 👋 Hi, I'm Lunixizm
+# 👋 Hi, I'm Lunixizm from Turkey  🇹🇷

 ## 🧑‍💻 Introduction

-I'm a dedicated Cybersecurity Professional, with hands-on experience in Hackerone.
+I'm a dedicated Cybersecurity Professional, with hands-on experience in Tryhackme.
 My core mission is build otonom systems for making everything more safer I thrive on solving complex challenges, conducting vulnerability assessments.

 ---